MetaMask/metamask-docs/snaps/concepts/security-guidelines.md

   The receiver address is crucial to prevent the user from sending funds to the wrong destination.

 - **Transparent signing** - Display the message to be signed by the user in the Snap confirmation flow.
-  Do not rely on the requesting site for this, as it can choose not to display it and let the Snap silently sign the message.
+  Do not rely on the requesting site to display this message, as it might choose not to, leading to the Snap signing the message silently.

-- **Consentful confirmations** - Before signing a transaction, show the user a confirmation prompt with all the transaction details as previously mentioned.
+- **Consentful confirmations** - Before signing a transaction, display a user confirmation prompt with all the transaction details as previously mentioned.

 ## Authorization